kayr/ezy-query/README.md

 2. Query Expressions e.g `.where(Cnd.expr("customerName = 'John' and customerEmail is not null"))`.
    Ideally if you are building a Rest-API then clients get a powerful filtering API by passing the expressions as a parameter.
 The query is parsed and converted to a parameterized sql query.
 3. Named parameters.
-You can add named parameters to static parts of your SQL query and these will recognized.
+You can add named parameters to static parts of your SQL query and these will recognize.
+4. Support for CTEs.
-4. If your sql is too complex or uses unsupported features you can still use it to generate APIs for your named params.
+5. If your sql is too complex or uses unsupported features you can still use it to generate APIs for your named params.
-5. All generated sql queries are parameterized to avoid sql injection.
+6. All generated sql queries are parameterized to avoid sql injection.
-6. Automatic mapping of sql result to java pojo.
+7. Automatic mapping of sql result to java pojo.
-7. The same query is used to count and list data.
+8. The same query is used to count and list data.
 Which makes building pagination easy and prevents the need to write two queries.
-8. Sort by any field in the query. e.g `orderBy(GET_CUSTOMERS.CUSTOMER_NAME.asc())`.
+9. Sort by any field in the query. e.g `orderBy(GET_CUSTOMERS.CUSTOMER_NAME.asc())`.
-9. You can sort using a string expression. e.g `customerName asc, customerEmail desc`.
+10. You can sort using a string expression. e.g `customerName asc, customerEmail desc`.
-10. Gradle plugin to generate the java code from your sql files.
+11. Gradle plugin to generate the java code from your sql files.
-11. Maven plugin
+12. Maven plugin

 ## How it works